Notice of Pre-AIA or AIA Status

 However, Yaari teaches that the draw ratio, which is the ratio of the injection rate to the take-up rate by the spool (Figure 1 caption), controls the mechanical properties of the fiber, including the Young’s Modulus (Figure 5B).
 Yaari also produces an undrawn fiber by injecting at a rate of 30 µL/min (page 350, right column, bottom paragraph).

-It would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to optimize the injection rate (“dispensing rate”) relative to the take-up rate by routine experimentation in order to control the mechanical properties of the resulting fibers.
+It would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to optimize the injection rate (“speed of dispensation”) relative to the take-up rate by routine experimentation in order to control the mechanical properties of the resulting fibers.
 The person of ordinary skill in the art would have had a reasonable expectation of success given that the draw ratio (the ratio of the injecting velocity to take-up velocity) is a results-effective variable (see Figure 5B).

-Claim 16 is rejected under 35 U.S.C.
-103 as being unpatentable over Takeuchi et al. (JPH0835193; cited on the IDS filed 5/17/2024) in view of Li et al. (Materials Science and Engineering: C 29.5 (2009): 1643-1649) and Yaari et al. (ACS Biomaterials Science & Engineering 2.3 (2016): 349-360), as applied to claims 10 and 17 above, and as evidenced by Central Infusion Authority (2026, website).
+Claim 16 and 25-26 are rejected under 35 U.S.C.
+103 as being unpatentable over Takeuchi et al. (JPH0835193; cited on the IDS filed 5/17/2024) in view of Ahmed et al. (American Journal of Physiology-Cell Physiology 320.6 (2021): C1112-C1124; first published April 14, 2021), Li et al. (Materials Science and Engineering: C 29.5 (2009): 1643-1649) and Yaari et al. (ACS Biomaterials Science & Engineering 2.3 (2016): 349-360) as evidenced by Shetty et al. (Journal of clinical orthopaedics and trauma 7.3 (2016): 164-169), as applied to claims 1, 3-4, 6, 8-9, and 19-24 above, and further evidenced by Central Infusion Authority (2026, website).

 A 100 micron hole is less than a 20 gauge needle, which has a 600 micron inner diameter as evidenced by Central Infusion Authority (page 4; What Factors Determine the Needle Sizes?, inner diameter).